The policies and procedural guidelines are designed to:

 - ensure compliance with federal, state and local legal and reporting requirements

 Exceptions to written policies may only be made with the prior approval of the Finance Committee or the Board of Trustees.
 Changes or amendments to these policies may be approved by the Board of Trustees at any time.
-A complete review of the policies shall be conducted every two years by the Finance Committee or other Board designee.
+A complete review of the policies shall be conducted annually by the Finance Committee or other Board designee.

 All personnel with financial responsibilities are expected to be familiar with and operate within the parameters of these policies.